pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 - Isosurfaces for scalar fields
 - Subplots for parameter studies

-Each domain has unique requirements, but PyVista's flexible toolkit adapts to meet them all."
+Each field has special needs, but PyVista's flexible toolkit can handle them all."

 ## Conclusion and Next Steps (1 minute)
-"We've explored the rich visualization capabilities of PyVista:
+"We've looked at the rich visualization abilities of PyVista:
 - The Plotter class as your 3D canvas
 - Mesh styling with add_mesh
 - Multi-view layouts with subplotting